02 Jul Breaking Through When You Think You Can’t! with Mitch Matthews

 Most of it is just going to involve a story of my puppy.
 How about that?

-We’re going to focus in on a particular area because for us in the United States, I know we’ve got dream, think, doers all around the world and I love you all, but specifically this week in the United States, it’s 4th of July.
+We’re going to focus in on a particular area because for us in the United States, I know we’ve got a dream, think, doers all around the world and I love you all, but specifically this week in the United States, it’s 4th of July.

 Time to be with family, celebrate all of those things.
 It’s great.
 I always, always think the Independence Day is a good day to question yourself and say, “Okay, what’s something I want to break free of?”
 Right?
 Whether you live in the United States or not, it’s a good question to ask and to be able to say, “All right, you know, this time next year, whether it’s July 4th or even July 1st that’s fine because that is also in the midpoint of the year, right?”